 Can I connect to multiple sites from a single virtual network?

 You can connect to multiple sites by using Windows PowerShell and the Azure REST APIs.
 See the Multi-Site and VNet-to-VNet Connectivity FAQ section.

 The following cross-premises connections are supported:

-- ExpressRoute – ExpressRoute is a direct connection to Azure from your WAN, not over the public Internet.
+- ExpressRoute – ExpressRoute is a direct connection to Azure from your WAN, not a VPN connection over the public Internet.
 For more information, see the ExpressRoute Technical Overview and the ExpressRoute FAQ.

 For more information about VPN gateway connections, see About VPN Gateway.

 What is the difference between a Site-to-Site connection and Point-to-Site?

 Site-to-Site (IPsec/IKE VPN tunnel) configurations are between your on-premises location and Azure.
 This means that you can connect from any of your computers located on your premises to any virtual machine or role instance within your virtual network, depending on how you choose to configure routing and permissions.
 It's a great option for an always-available cross-premises connection and is well-suited for hybrid configurations.
 This type of connection relies on an IPsec VPN appliance (hardware device or soft appliance), which must be deployed at the edge of your network.
 To create this type of connection, you must have an externally facing IPv4 address that is not behind a NAT.